rafaeleufrasio/lightning/docs/source/inputs/fitting_algorithm.rst

 Currently, Lightning automatically selects the starting values by randomly sampling the prior distribution of each parameter independently.
 Since uniform priors likely have a much larger range than we would want to randomly sample, we allow the user to input an initialization range.
-This limits the random sampling of the prior to only occur with the initialization range.
+This limits the random sampling of the prior to only occur within the initialization range.

 To give an example of this, say we have a uniform prior for a parameter with a range of 0 to 100.
 However, we typically expect this parameter's solution to be less than 10.
 If